Fenrir12/music-classifier/README.txt

 clone music classifier and competition datasets from : https://github.com/Fenrir12/music-classifier.git

+cd into music-classifier

+Download song data from : https://www.kaggle.com/c/music-genre-classification/data

+Move the content of song_data.zip in the 'datasets' folder

+cd into scripts folder

 To run basic gaussian naive bayes : python GaussianClassifier_v0.py <use_test or use_val>
 	use_test: Will extract accuracy by taking a test set inside training set